Menu

 Beyond the characterisation and enforcement of rights-based regimes, an advocate may finally struggle with the necessary “progressive realisation” of rights if they decide a rights-based claim.

-The concept of “progressive realization” describes a central aspect of States’ obligations in connection with economic, social and cultural rights under international human rights treaties.
-At its core is the obligation to take appropriate measures towards the full realization of economic, social and cultural rights to the maximum of their available resources.
+The concept of “progressive realisation” describes a central aspect of States’ obligations in connection with economic, social and cultural rights under international human rights treaties.
+At its core is the obligation to take appropriate measures towards the full realisation of economic, social, and cultural rights to the maximum of their available resources.

-The reference to “resource availability” reflects a recognition that the realization of these rights can be hampered by a lack of resources and can be achieved only over a period of time.
+The reference to “resource availability” reflects a recognition that the realisation of these rights can be hampered by a lack of resources and can be achieved only over a period of time.

-For example, there are challenges with ensuring the realization to the right to food, such as:
+For example, there are challenges with ensuring the realisation to the right to food, such as:

-1. Under the International Covenant on Economic, Social and Cultural Rights (ICESCR) the state is legally bound to ensure the progressive realization of the right.
+1. Under the International Covenant on Economic, Social and Cultural Rights (ICESCR) the state is legally bound to ensure the progressive realisation of the right to food.

 2. The right to food is often expressed in vague terms.

-3. States will have to balance available resources’
+3. States will have to balance available resources with the obligation to realise this right.

 A lack of resources cannot justify inaction or indefinite postponement of measures to implement these rights.
 States must demonstrate that they are making every effort to improve the enjoyment of economic, social and cultural rights, even when resources are scarce.